hugobast/nosepride/README.md

 ### Changelog

+#### Version 0.0.6

+Filtering out all path from traceback not directly on project path Empty error message caused report to have nothing but a blank line, it now prints the error class name

+#### Version 0.0.4

-Version 0.0.4: Better failure formatting
+Better failure formatting

 ### License